Media Library Widget

 The following example instantiates the Media Library widget as a modal dialog and prepares it for John Doe

-to log into the my_company
+to log in and access the my_company

 HTML element in the CMS page.
 The data for the selected asset is displayed in the console log.